Start with the property location, who is involved, what went wrong, the repair issue, any insurance position, and the amount at stake.

 If the matter appears to justify closer review, the Firm may ask for estimates, claim letters, reports, photos, timelines, contracts, policies, or communications.

-Repair-scope and recovery assessment.
+Repair and responsibility assessment.

 Accepted matter, diagnostic, referral, or decline.